markus-zzz/zzzconsulting-website/_posts/2019-06-26-retro-gaming-intro.markdown

 ---
 layout: post
-title:  "A look at retro gaming"
+title:  "A look at retro gaming hardware"
 comments: true
-categories: compiler llvm
+categories: hardware rtl verilog game retro
 ---

-Back when I was a kid in the late 80's early 90's I had a [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64), a [Amiga 500](https://en.wikipedia.org/wiki/Amiga_500) and eventually a [Amiga 1200](https://en.wikipedia.org/wiki/Amiga_1200).
+Back when I was a kid in the late 80's and early 90's I had a [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64), a [Amiga 500](https://en.wikipedia.org/wiki/Amiga_500) and eventually a [Amiga 1200](https://en.wikipedia.org/wiki/Amiga_1200).
 Now besides playing games and